-During the Facilities Study phase, the System Impact Study results are retooled as necessary to reflect changes in the New Services Queue such as but not limited to New Service Customers withdrawing from the queue, reducing the size of their projects, choosing different types of equipment, and providing updated equipment parameters, etc.
+During the Facilities Study phase, the System Impact Study results are retooled as necessary to reflect changes in the New Services Queue such as but not limited to New Service Customers withdrawing from the queue, reducing the size of their projects, choosing different types of equipment, and providing updated equipment parameters, etc. For purposes of determining necessary Interconnection Facilities and Network Upgrades, the Facilities Study shall consider the level of Interconnection Service requested by the Interconnection Customer unless otherwise required to study the full electrical power generating capability of the Generating Facility due to safety or reliability concerns.
+The Facilities Study will also identify all control equipment necessary to accommodate such requests for Interconnection Service that are lower than the full electrical power generating capability of the Generating Facility and cost estimates associated with such equipment.

 When completed, the Generation or Transmission Interconnection Facilities Study will document the engineering design work necessary to begin construction of any required transmission facilities.
-The Generation or Transmission Interconnection Facilities Study will also provide a good-faith estimate of the cost to be charged to the Developer for Attachment Facilities, Local

-Upgrades and Network Upgrades necessary to accommodate the project and an estimate of the time required to complete detailed design and construction of the facilities and upgrades.
+The Generation or Transmission Interconnection Facilities Study will also provide a good-faith estimate of the cost to be charged to the Developer for Attachment Facilities, Local Upgrades and Network Upgrades necessary to accommodate the project and an estimate of the time required to complete detailed design and construction of the facilities and upgrades.